jan-dolejsi/vscode-pddl/client/README.md

 # Planning Domain Description Language Support

 This extension makes VS Code a great place for modeling planning domains.
-Read more [about PDDL][PDDL].
-To exercise its features, clone this [vscode-pddl-samples](https://github.com/jan-dolejsi/vscode-pddl-samples) repository and open the folder in VS Code.

-## Features

 This extension brings PDDL to the family of first-class languages with the level of support on par with c#, python or javascript.
 It aims to help the novice and empower the expert by following features: